Klinogicare® StarLab

 Reaction temperature

-Note: The appearance of the product may vary depending on the supply region.
-Technical and functional specifications are identical across all versions of the device.
+Note: Product appearance may vary depending on the delivery region.
+Technical and functional specifications are identical across all versions.

 Panel Analytes